 IMAGINE editing an author who gets the spelling of his wife’s name wrong!
 “I will have to get back to you with regard to the spelling of my wife’s name.
 I will have to ask her if it is spelt with an ‘a’ or ‘e’.
-I may have to take a look at her birth certificate to be sure.
+I may have to take a look at her birth certificate to ascertain.
 You just never know.”
-Yes, you just never know.
+Yes, you got it right, you just never know.

 ANOTHER prize-winning quote from the very people who gave us the ground-breaking QUOTE OF THE CENTURY (see below

 ): “I don’t agree with all of your edits, but I am quite all right

 with them.”
 This is absolutely riveting, nail-biting stuff.

 QUOTE OF THE CENTURY: “Edit, but please don’t change anything, because it is already perfect.”
 (It was far from perfect.)
 A classic case of imbecility or existential profundity, perhaps?